 - Don’t feed the animals – feeding wildlife does more harm than good, and can create dependence on humans.
 Wild animals can find food on their own, even in severe conditions.

-- Don’t scare the animals – if they’re fleeing a fire, they will already be scared and tired.
+- Let them rest – if wild animals are fleeing a fire, they will already be scared and tired.
 Don’t scare them, and be patient as they rest before moving along.

 - Keep your pets on-leash or inside – this helps keep pets and wildlife safe by preventing conflicts.

-- Report injured wildlife – if you find an injured animal or suspect they need help, call our Provincial Call Centre at 1-855-622-7722.
+- Report injured wildlife – if you find an injured animal or suspect they need help, call the BC SPCA Animal Helpline at 1-855-622-7722.